Recipes / Marry Me Galbijjim

 All of these insecurities bubbled vigorously within me but what I learned that night convinced me that there are still good men out there.
 That he was a “modern man” himself with a good heart.
 That he didn’t have any expectations.
 That he knew how to hold my fears tenderly and put me at peace.

-So I’m not saying that this marry me galbi stew with kabocha squash, radish and mushrooms will heal you and usher in your future husband like a magic trick — but it just might.
+Three and a half years later, we are officially engaged and I couldn’t be more thrilled to share this recipe with you.
+I’m not saying that this galbijjim with kabocha squash, radish and mushrooms will heal you and usher in your future husband like a magic trick — but it just might.

 Marry Me Galbi jjim (4 servings)